 #8 Updated by Matthias Kuhn about 5 years ago

 It's not directly related to python.
 It's related to designer and promotion of widgets.
 I wonder if it shouldn't be a separate package but instead be installed automatically with the qgis packge (i.e. whenever the gui lib is installed).

-#9 Updated by Salvatore Larosa almost 5 years ago
+#9 Updated by Salvatore Larosa about 5 years ago

 are you referred to -DWITH_CUSTOM_WIDGETS=ON cmake option?

 If so, for me it has not worked.

 I noticed the problem is that qt event (

 resizeEvent() and probably others) are not took into account from QgsFilterLineEdit class when initialized by python.
 Oddly, defining the protected function in SIP file does it work as expected.